ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ### Installing Dependencies

-To install the dependencies, rosdep package will be used.
-For more information about the package you can check the [link](https://docs.ros.org/en/independent/api/rosdep/html/)
+To install the dependencies, rosdep package will be used.For more information about the package you can check the [link](https://docs.ros.org/en/independent/api/rosdep/html/)
+{: .smb-mention }

 To install ***rosdep*** package run the following terminal commands in order, unless you did not do in the ROS installation step.